SidVermaS/Ethereum-Node-Indexer/README.md

 # Ethereum-Node-Indexer
 This application is an indexer for Ethereum's Consensus Layer (Beacon Chain).
-We can fetch the network's participation rate and an individual validator's participation rate.
+We can fetch the network's participation rate, an individual validator's participation rate and fetch epochs, validators, validators' status, slots, committees, blocks and states.

 ## Clone the project
 ```